adr/adr.github.io/index.md

 ## More Information

-- [Architectural Decisions — The Making Of](https://www.ozimmer.ch/practices/2020/04/27/ArchitectureDecisionMaking.html) provides some history on architecture decision records, as well as examples.
+- [Architectural Decisions — The Making Of](https://www.ozimmer.ch/practices/2020/04/27/ArchitectureDecisionMaking.html) provides a history on architecture decision recording since the late 1990, as well as examples and guidance for provoding decision rationale.
 - [Documenting Architecture Decisions](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions.html) is the blog post by Michael Nygard that popularized the concept.
-- [Architectural Decision Records (ADR): Open & Transparent Decision History](https://openpracticelibrary.com/practice/architectural-decision-records-adr/) in the Open Practice Library
+- [Architectural Decision Records (ADR): Open & Transparent Decision History](https://openpracticelibrary.com/practice/architectural-decision-records-adr/) is a practice in the Open Practice Library.
 - An AWS Prescriptive Guidance recommends [using architectural decision records to streamline technical decision-making for a software development project](https://docs.aws.amazon.com/prescriptive-guidance/latest/architectural-decision-records/welcome.html).
 - [Architecture Decision Records in Action by Michael Keeling (IBM Watson Group) and Joe Runde (IBM) [YouTube]](https://www.youtube.com/watch?v=41NVge3_cYo) is a presentation that includes empirical numbers.
 - [ADRs and Architecture Stories](https://www.developertoarchitect.com/lessons/lesson168.html) is part of a video series by Mark Richards explaining ADRs, starting from Nygard's template.
 <!-- - [Work by Daniel Popescu](https://scholar.google.com/citations?user=dASv28sAAAAJ) -->

-More pointers can be found at [Architectural Knowledge Management (AKM) overview](https://www.ost.ch/de/forschung-und-dienstleistungen/informatik/ifs-institut-fuer-software/labs/cloud-application-lab/architectural-knowledge-management-akm).
+More pointers and resources can be found on the web page [Architectural Knowledge Management (AKM)](https://www.ost.ch/en/research-and-consulting-services/computer-science/ifs-institute-for-software-new/cloud-application-lab/architectural-knowledge-management-akm).